ENCYCLOPEDIC ENTRY

 More than 250 species inhabit Kisite Mpunguti Marine Park, including angelfish, pufferfish, green sea turtles, hawksbill turtles, dolphins, and humpback whales.
 Seagrasses and tropical seaweeds also thrive in the park.

 Tourists and historians also visit the islands for research.
-The islands are filled with caves, where slaves from Africas mainland were held captive before being shipped overseas.
+The islands are filled with caves, where slaves from Africas mainland were held before being shipped overseas.

 Fast Fact